What is arthroscopy?

-How is it performed?
+How is it shoulder arthroscopy performed?

 - Other instruments are passed through the additional incisions and allow the surgeon to complete the procedure.
-These instruments typically consist of tissue graspers, shavers, probes, and any other device necessary to repair your shoulder.
+These instruments typically consist of tissue graspers, shavers, probes, and any other devices necessary to repair your shoulder.

-What can I expect before surgery?
+What can I expect before shoulder arthroscopy?

-When you are ready to schedule your arthroscopy, you will need to talk with your physician’s patient coordinator to schedule an appropriate time.
+When you are ready to have surgery, you will need to talk with your specialist’s patient coordinator to schedule an appropriate time.
 He or she will provide you with the necessary paperwork, talk to you about a preoperative physical, and help you with any questions you may have.

 What can I expect after surgery?

-What are the risks?
+What are the risks of shoulder arthroscopy?

 The length of your recovery depends on the procedure performed.
 You can talk with your orthopedic surgeon regarding your specific situation and recovery plan.

-Ask the Expert: Hip Video Series
+Ask the Expert: Shoulder Video Series

 Arthroscopic procedures have increased surgical accuracy with less invasive techniques that also improve the patient recuperation experience.
 Dr. Furmanek explains how arthroscopy works.